Child Care

 Procedure for Enrollment

-- Identify and discuss your child’s needs including a health plan, Individual Family Service Plan, or Individual Education Plan when appropriate
+- If there is availability, complete the intake forms.
+Identify and discuss your child’s needs including allergies and a health plan, if needed.

-- Registration fee is required to guarantee the spot
+- Registration fee is required to guarantee a spot in the program.

 The Facility

 The CDC is located on the Littleton Campus within the North Building.
 Secured access to both the building and classrooms will help ensure your child’s safety.
-The CDC is currently utilizing 3 classrooms serving children ages 18 months to kindergarten entry.
 Each classroom has bathroom access, touchless children’s sinks, well-equipped learning centers, and observation rooms for parent and student use.

 Children can enjoy the outdoors in one of 2 playgrounds designed and designated for the age of the child.
-Both playgrounds provide climbing equipment, tricycles/wheeled toys, sandboxes, garden/herb areas, and grass and shade trees.
-In addition to the playgrounds, children have access to a secured natural area right outside their classroom doors.
+Both playgrounds provide climbing equipment, tricycles / wheeled toys, sandboxes, garden/herb areas, and grass and shade trees.
+In addition to the playgrounds, children have access to a secure natural area right outside their classroom doors.
 This space is ideal for art and sensory exploration, picnics, outdoor story time, and relaxing in nature.
-If the weather is not conducive to outdoor play, children can stretch their muscles and engage in gross motor activities in the indoor gym / activity room.
+If the weather is not conducive to outdoor play, children can stretch their muscles and engage in gross motor activities in the indoor activity room.

 Childcare drop-off parking spots are conveniently located in Lot B in front of our entrance on the East side of the building.